mendix/docs/content/en/docs/releasenotes/sdk/metamodel/metamodel-9/metamodel-9.13.md

 ---
 title: "9.13"
-parent: "metamodel-9"
+url: /releasenotes/sdk/metamodel-9.13/
+weight: 87
 ---

 ## 9.13.0

+**Release date: April 20th, 2022**

 ### Queues

 #### BasicQueueConfig (Element)

 * We introduced the `clusterWide` property.

 ### Rest

 #### PublishedODataService (ModelUnit)

-* We introduced the `serviceFeedJson` property.
-Info: "The serialised service feed in JSON format"
+* We introduced the `serviceFeedJson` property for a serialized service feed in the JSON format.

-This page has been generated automatically.